Quantum Information Dimension and Geometric Entropy: Introduction

+It is important to stress that, while the mathematical formulation differs, the phenomena addressed are precisely the same as standard quantum mechanics.
+Nonetheless, the geometric approach has proven (i) to be a rich source of fundamental insights into the nature of quantum phenomena and (ii) to lead to powerful analysis tools.
+Our goal is to advance this perspective to investigate the out-of-equilibrium phenomenology of open quantum systems.

-Geometric quantum mechanics (GQM) works with probability densities on $\PH$.
+GQM works with probability measures on $\PH$.
 These are interpreted using ensemble theory, as noninteracting copies of pure states for the same quantum system, distributed according to some measure.
-This leads to the concept of---\emph{geometric quantum state} (GQS)---as an ensemble of pure states.
+This leads to the concept of a \emph{geometric quantum state} (GQS) as an ensemble of pure states.
 (For an extensive analysis we recommend Ref. \cite{Brody2001}.)
 This is a more fundamental notion of quantum state than the density matrix, as the latter can be computed from the former, but not vice versa.

-Recent work provided a concrete procedure to analytically compute the GQS of an open, finite-dimensional, quantum system interacting with another one of arbitrary dimension (both finite and infinite) \cite{Anza20a}.
-This revealed the reason why the GQS provides a more accurate description than available with a density matrix: The GQS retains the details about how a specific ensemble of pure states emerges from the structure of correlations between the system and its surroundings.
+Recent work provided a constructive procedure to compute the GQS of an open, finite-dimensional, quantum system interacting with another one of arbitrary (finite or infinite) dimension \cite{Anza20a}.
+This revealed why the GQS provides a more accurate description than available with a density matrix: The GQS retains the details about how a specific ensemble of pure states emerges from the structure of correlations between the system and its surroundings.

 Starting from this foundation, the following introduces two information-theoretic concepts to characterize geometric quantum states.
-The first is the quantum information dimension.
+The first is the \emph{quantum information dimension}.
 This borrows from Renyi's notion of the effective dimension of a continuous probability distribution, developed in the setting of efficiently transmitting continuous variables over noisy communication channels.
-Interestingly, for classical variables there are distributions for which the dimension is not an integer---the realizations of these are the well-known fractals \cite{Feld12}.
-It also has an operational interpretation within communication theory: it is the upper bound on the lossless compression rate for transmitting GQSs.
+Interestingly, for classical variables there are distributions for which the dimension is not an integer---these are the well-known \emph{fractals} \cite{Feld12}.
+It also has an operational interpretation within communication theory, as the upper bound on the lossless compression rate for transmitting GQSs.
 The second GQS characterization uses the (related) concept of dimensional geometric entropy.
 Accounting for GQS dimension, this entropy quantifies the information a GQS stores about a quantum system.